 |About us | Contact us | Site Map|

-The 2008 Industrial Commodity Statistics Yearbook is the forty-second in a series of annual compilations of statistics on world industry designed to meet both the general demand for information of this kind and the special requirements of the United Nations and related international bodies.
+The 2013 Industrial Commodity Statistics Yearbook is the forty-seventh in a series of annual compilations of statistics on world industry designed to meet both the general demand for information of this kind and the special requirements of the United Nations and related international bodies.

 The present Yearbook contains data in physical quantities, as well as in monetary value of production.
 It is therefore organized in two volumes, namely Volume I: Physical Quantity Data and Volume II: Monetary Value Data.